by Nancy Armitage

 Chocolate gold coins candy

-Poems to each person (with their good and bad traits)
+Poems to each person (with their good & bad traits) with funny rhymes (4-8 lines or more)

 Chocolate molded candy shaped like Bishop St. Nicholas image.

-Chocolate Bon-Bons (NYC Huylers candy store, Huntingtons had a monthly acct. there)
+Chocolate Bon-Bons (NYC Huylers candy store NYC, Huntingtons had a monthly acct. there)

 Peppermint BonBons (monthly purchases at Huylers candy store NYC, NY)